kfoofw/ds_blog/_posts/2020-01-09-bandit-theory-epsilon-greedy-analysis.markdown

 ---
 layout: post
-title:  Analysis of Epsilon Greedy Algorithm
+title:  MAB Analysis of Epsilon Greedy Algorithm
 date:   2020-01-09
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: /post_5/rate-best-arm_5-arms_0dot1-0dot9.png # Add image post (optional)